luizbgomide/EclipsePhase2e-ptbr/src/SUPP/03-FC/06-upgrades.md

 ### Smart Mass

 Your module has the capability to share its smart matter with other modules that also have smart mass ware.
 Up to 75% of your DUR may be transferred.
 If taking on mass from another module, you may not raise your DUR to more than double its base value.
-Transferring or absorbing mass will affect a module's size.
-If you transfer away more than 50% of a module's DUR, reduce its AV by 25%.
+Transferring or absorbing mass will affect a module’s size.
+If you transfer away more than 50% of a module’s DUR, reduce its AV by 25%.

 Damaged smart matter can be transferred or discarded, at the cost of reduced DUR.
-If the damaged DUR exceeds your module's Wound Threshold, you may also transfer/discard 1 wound.
+If the damaged DUR exceeds your module’s Wound Threshold, you may also transfer/discard 1 wound.
 If the damaged DUR exceeds Wound Threshold × 2, you may discard 2 wounds, and so on.
 A module with smart mass and medichines can repair damaged smart mass taken from other modules.

 ## Other Ware